Zero Witching Hour

 "How'd you know?
 Traffic's always unpredictable this time of the day."

 Winifred grinned wickedly again, tapping the tail of the dragonfly resting on her nose.
 Rebecca's face fell.
-It was hard to tell which of her siblings had bigger problems, Winifred or Norton.
+It was hard to tell which of her older siblings had bigger problems, Winifred or Norton.
 Back when they were growing up, Winifred was always fascinated with fantasy and magic.
 Not only that, Winifred insisted she found evidence of magic in their lineage which, among other things, let them communicate with animals.
-Rebecca always hoped Winifred would grow out of that silliness, and was crushed to learn she had dropped out of college soon after she left for the army.
+Rebecca always hoped Winifred would grow out of that silliness, and was crushed to learn she had dropped out of college soon after she left for the Army.

 But now was not the time to renew old family squabbles, not today.
 "What about Florence's husband and kid?"
 Rebecca asked shortly.